d8corp/innet-server/readme/HOOKS.md

 ```

 **Error handling:**
-If the component is used in the wrong endpoint, you'll get a validation error with the exact location:
+If the component is used in the wrong endpoint, you'll get an error with the exact location:
 ```
     Error: Exception in <AddTodo>
     at <AddTodo> (/.../src/modules/TodoModule/TodoModule.tsx:18:11)